flairNLP/flair/resources/docs/embeddings/BYTE_PAIR_EMBEDDINGS.md

-## New: Byte Pair Embeddings
+# Byte Pair Embeddings

-We now also include the byte pair embeddings calulated by @bheinzerling that segment words into subsequences.
-This can dramatically reduce the model size vis-a-vis using normal word embeddings at nearly the same accuracy.
-So, if you want to train small models try out the new `BytePairEmbeddings` class.
+`BytePairEmbeddings` are word embeddings that are precomputed on the subword-level.
+This means that they are able to embed any word by splitting words into subwords and looking up their embeddings.
+BytePairEmbeddings were proposed and computed by @bheinzerling who found that they offer nearly the same accuracy as word embeddings, but at a fraction of the model size.
+So they are a great choice if you want to train small models.

 You initialize with a language code (275 languages supported), a number of 'syllables' (one of ) and a number of dimensions (one of 50, 100, 200 or 300).
 The following initializes and uses byte pair embeddings